Jennifer N. Bourne Prize in Brain Ultrastructure

 Recipients receive a $5,000 prize and complimentary registration, transportation (economy air or ground), and two nights hotel accommodations for the SfN annual meeting.
 The prize is presented at the SfN annual meeting.

-For more information, please review the Awards and Funding FAQs.
+For more information, please review the Awards and Prizes FAQs.

 About Dr. Jennifer Bourne: